tldr-pages/tldr/pages/linux/gedit.md

 # gedit

-> Text editor for the GNOME Desktop.
+> Text editor of the GNOME Desktop project.
-> It can be used to create and edit all kinds of text files.

 - Open a text file: